roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

     ^^^^^^^^^^^^^^^^^^^^^^^

     1. Click the *Add entry* button (+) in the sharing list footer
-    2. Enter the username or choose one from the autocompletion menu that appears when you start typing.
+    2. Enter the username or choose one of the autocompletion entries proposed as you type.
        Instead of a specific user, permissons can be granted for all users or guests.
-    3. Select the access rights you want to grant for the user
+    3. Select the access rights you want to grant to the user
     4. Click *Save* to add the permission

     .. image:: ../_static/_skin/acl-add.png